Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

-The Douay-Rheims Bible is the closest English translation that has a long history of no revisions needed.
+The Douay-Rheims Bible is the closest English translation and has a long history of no revisions needed.
 When describing the Bible it is good to know the definition of the word.

 Why does an English Bible have a French name?
 Well, the clergy who put it together sure couldn't have done it in England in the 16th and 17th.
 Catholics were prohibited from printing religious material in England during those days.

 Enter: the French colleges who were training the men from England who had vocations.
 You'll love reading the stories of Catholic martyrs in those days.
 Great faith, learning and courage.

 This quote is from the author of Tan Books' website CathTruth.com 2009:

 [The word "Bible" means "the book."
 In both the Latin and Greek languages the term "Biblia" is a plural noun and signifies "The Books."
 Originally, the Bible was not one book but a collection of books - in fact, a whole library.
 It was only in about the fourth century that the seventy two books of the Bible were combined to form the "volume."
 Eventually, the plural "Biblia" became a singular noun, and in modern languages signifies "the book."

 The passing of the word "Biblia" from the plural into the singular was no doubt occasioned by an understanding of the real character of the Bible: While the human authors were many, the Divine Author is but one.
 The Bible is called "The Scriptures" (2 Peter 3:16) and "Holy Scriptures" (Romans 1:2).]

 We are were sorry to learn that at one point TAN Books would no longer carry Which Bible Should You Read? by Nelson, Thomas A. published by Tan Books & Publishers Paperback.
 Perhaps you can find it at Amazon.